DFE-Digital/github-actions/set-up-environment/README.md

 ### Input Parameters
 * `var_file` -  Name of Environment File optional but defaults to .github/common_environment.yml

+### Caution
+> The environment variables are only set for the specific JOB and will need to be set on each job
+> that uses them

 ### Example
 [See Example Workflow](/.github/workflows/test-setup-environment-variables.yml)
 ```